 - Let cool before eating.

 Make sure to let me know how you liked these in the comments below!
-What kind of finger food do you love to serve during the holidays?
+What kind of finger food do you love to serve during the Hanukkah or any other holidays?